OverDrive, Inc.

-OverDrive, Inc. is a digital distributor of eBooks, audiobooks, online magazines, and streaming video titles.
-The company provides digital rights management and download fulfillment services for publishers, libraries, schools, corporations, and book retailers.
+OverDrive, Inc. is a worldwide digital distributor of ebooks, audiobooks, online magazines and streaming video titles.
+The company provides digital rights management and download fulfillment services for publishers, public libraries, K–12 schools, colleges, universities, corporations, legal industries, and formerly retailers.

+The largest commercial provider of ebooks, audiobooks, and other digital content such as streaming videos in the world, a 2023 report estimated its market share as perhaps being upwards of 90%.:11 OverDrive operates the ebook and audiobook app Libby, the video streaming app Kanopy and the educational app Sora.

 History

-OverDrive was founded in 1986 and initially converted analog media to digital formats, such as interactive diskettes and CD-ROMs.
+OverDrive was founded in 1986 and originally converted analog media to digital formats, such as interactive diskettes and CD-ROMs.
 In 2000, the company opened Content Reserve, an online eBook and downloadable audiobook repository from which its distribution business developed.